Report: Boeheim hit, killed man on interstate

 Boeheim is a member of the Naismith Memorial Basketball Hall of Fame and College Basketball Hall of Fame.

 He has coached at Syracuse since 1976 and has compiled a 1,045-379 record.
-His teams have been to five Final Fours and won the NCAA Tournament championship in 2003.
+His teams have been to five Final Fours and won the NCAA national championship in 2003.

 —Field Level Media